Starless

-"Starless" is a composition by English progressive rock band King Crimson.
+"Starless" is a composition by the English progressive rock band King Crimson.
 It is the final track on their seventh studio album, Red, released on 6 October 1974.

 Background

 The original chords and melody for "Starless" were written by King Crimson bassist John Wetton, who had intended for the song to be the title track of Starless and Bible Black.
-Guitarist Robert Fripp and drummer Bill Bruford initially disliked the song and declined to record it for that album, and chose an instrumental improvisation as the title track.
+Guitarist Robert Fripp and drummer Bill Bruford initially disliked the song and declined to record it for that album.
+Fripp justified the decision to omit "Starless" from Starless and Bible Black over his belief that the song "wasn't complete" when Wetton first presented it to King Crimson, citing the unfinished lyrics as one of the reasons for temporarily shelving it.

-However, the song was revived during subsequent tours between March and May 1974, with its lyrics altered and a long instrumental section added, based on a bass riff written by Bruford.
+However, the song was revived during subsequent tours between March and May 1974, with its lyrics altered and a long instrumental section added, based on a riff written by Bruford, which consisted of what Fripp described as a "very simple" one note guitar pattern that does "virtually nothing other than move up slowly and incrementally until it really opens out widely."
+Fripp said that for these renditions, there were some lines where Wetton would vocalize sounds as placeholders for the actual lyrics.

 For the Red recording sessions, the lyrics were again altered by lyricist Richard Palmer-James, and the introductory theme originally played by violinist David Cross, who had since left the band, was instead played by Fripp with some alterations.
 As the title "Starless and Bible Black" had already been used, the original title was shortened to "Starless".
+Bruford mentioned in his autobiography that Robin Miller contributed a variation on the song's main theme on oboe towards the end of the song and was encouraged by people in the control room to play a 30 second solo over the chord changes without any sheet music, but was ultimately unable to do so.

+King Crimson included "Starless" in their live setlists from 2014-2021.
+"Starless" was also the final song King Crimson played before Fripp announced in 2021 that the band would go from "sound to silence".